withastro/astro/packages/integrations/image/README.md

 ```

 ### Installing `sharp` (optional)

-The default image transformer is based on [Squoosh](https://github.com/GoogleChromeLabs/squoosh) and uses web assembly libraries to support most deployment environments.

-If you are building a static site or using an SSR deployment host that supports NodeJS, we recommend installing [sharp](https://sharp.pixelplumbing.com/) for faster builds and more fine-grained control of image transformations.

 First, install the `sharp` package using your package manger.
 If you're using npm or aren't sure, run this in the terminal:
 ```sh